vladimircuc/TradeWise/README.md

 ### Installation

+Start the TradeWise API:

-1.Navigate to the API code in the TradeWise API folder and run:
+1. Navigate to the API code located in the TradeWise API folder.
+   Open the terminal and make sure you're in the TradeWise API folder.
+   Run one of the following commands to start the API server:
     "python -m uvicorn main:app --port 5000 --reload"
     or
     "uvicorn main:app --port 5000 --reload"

-2.Create an Android emultor in Android Studio with these specifications for the best experience:
+3. Set up an Android Emulator in Android Studio:
+    Create a new Android emulator using the following specifications for the best experience:
-  "Pixel 7 Pro 11.0("R")|x86 API 30"
+    Device: Pixel 7 Pro
+    Android Version: 11.0 ("R")
+    CPU/ABI: x86
+    API Level: 30

 ### Running

-1.Activate the Android emultor as your device on the down right section
+1. Activate the Android Emulator:
+      Go to the bottom-right section of VS Code.
+      Click on the current device selection (it may say "Windows" or another option).
+      Select your Android emulator from the list to set it as your device and run it.

+2. Run the TradeWise App:
-2.Navigate to the "lib/main.dart" file in the TradeWise App folder and run these 3 lines of code:
+      Navigate to the lib/main.dart file located in the TradeWise App folder.
+      Open the terminal and make sure you're in the lib folder.
+   Run the following commands in sequence:
       "flutter clean"
+      "cd .."
       "dart pub get"
       "flutter run"

 ## Modules